Lehona/Parsiphae/Readme.md

 # TODO
 * Make sure that errors in typechecking are recoverable where possible.
-* Remove unwrap in main
 * String literals that are used incorrectly in expressions fail to parse, which leads to bad error messages.
 * Typechecking compares zPAR_TYPE, which does case-sensitive comparisons of non-primitive types
 * Typechecking ignores array access in inst.member[X]
 * Symbols should have an associated file_id, otherwise span information is pointless.
+* Typechecking in instances has to consider member variable lookups